Bad spending habits — most of us have at least a few. That’s why one of the most common financial resolutions is to

 Paying For Services or Memberships You Don’t Use

-If you’ve resolved to make health and lifestyle changes this year, you might be considering a gym membership.
+If you’ve decided to make health and lifestyle changes, you might be considering a gym membership.

 “But joining the gym could set you back on your other resolution of getting your finances in order,” said Conway.
 “On average, people spend about $58 a month on a gym membership.
 But according to Statistic Brain, 67% of those memberships go unused.”

 There are plenty of free ways to exercise, including walking, jogging outdoors or downloading workout videos from YouTube at home.
 Also, take inventory of other services, subscriptions or memberships you’ve paid for but aren’t using frequently enough to justify the cost and cancel them.